rickmurdock/notes/Java/JavaAndSpringEncyclopedia.md

 ## Terminology

-abstract - an abstract class cannot be directly instantiated; instead you must first extend it into a non-abstract subclass.
+`abstract` - an `abstract` class cannot be directly instantiated; instead you must first extend it into a non-abstract subclass.
 Abstract classes can serve as a "template" for a group of related subclasses, similar to interfaces.

 ## Examples

 Here is a more complex example of abstract classes.
-We have two abstract base classes (BodyPart and ClothingItem) which each have two subclasses (Arm and Leg for BodyPart, and Shirt and Pants for ClothingItem).
+We have two abstract base classes (`BodyPart` and `ClothingItem`) which each have two subclasses (`Arm` and `Leg` for `BodyPart`, and `Shirt` and `Pants` for `ClothingItem`).

 ```java
 public abstract class BodyPart {